I was recently reminded of how life changes. Someone put it this way…

 Maybe it?s the mystery of it all or the thrill of tearing through the paper, but I get more exited by the anticipation of a wrapped gift than I do with a gift bag.
 9 times out of 10, it?s probably just a gift certificate and card anyway ? a good gift, just not very entertaining to witness.
 Now my grandma was pretty good about this.
 It took me a while to catch on as a kid but she didn?t like to see a Christmas tree without nay presents.
 What she did was to wrap empty boxes and place them under her tree.
 Then she would slowly replace the ?fake? gifts with real ones.
 She actually kept them from year to year, so after seeing the same long, triangle shaped box 3 years in a row, I finally caught on.

 Today, nobody seems to take the same pride in wrapping gifts.
 I think this is mostly due to our own ?I?m so busy? lifestyle that we usually pick up the gift bag (and the gift for that matter) on our way to the party.
 I realize that so many items we give are hard to wrap and that I?m no better about the gift bag than anyone else, but I think we should make a point to wrap the gifts we give whenever possible.
+I love buying gifts from The Manly Man Co and I always have them beautifully wrapped.
 It just makes it that much more fun.
 Hey, if I can successfully wrap a box the size of an under-counter fridge, I think you can manage to wrap that new DVD you picked up.